 The world of podcasting is a vast and wonderful place, and you can find podcasts about every corner of the universe.
-You can also use the medium to solidify your own brand, form or connect with your community, and establish yourself as the go-to source for the topic of your choosing.
+You can also start your own podcast to solidify your personal brand, form or connect with your community, and establish yourself as the go-to source for the topic of your choosing.
 But what are the costs associated with actually starting and maintaining a podcast?

-The good news is it’s not expensive to get a basic podcast off the ground, according to voice actor, Backstage Expert, and host and producer of the VO School Podcast Jamie Muffett.
+The good news is it’s not expensive to get a basic podcast off the ground: if you already own a computer, you should be able to get started for under $200.
 You don’t need much of an equipment set-up for a simple monologue-type podcast.
 There are production services that make it easy to record using what you already have and to share podcasts online like Anchor, which allows “you to record on your phone and upload directly to their service which will then distribute to all podcast aggregators.”

 “This is where being niche is helpful.
-While you may not be able to attract hundreds of thousands of listeners, reaching very targeted groups can be an attractive prospect for certain businesses,” Muffett says.
+While you may not be able to attract hundreds of thousands of listeners, reaching very targeted groups can be an attractive prospect for certain businesses,” says podcast producer and voice actor Jamie Muffet.
 “As there is a low barrier to entry for podcasters and a long wait for significant market penetration, I would not suggest getting into debt starting a podcast.
 Even if you do see a financial return it will likely take a long time for that to hit your bank account.”

 What changes things is if you want to conduct interviews with more than one person, have call-ins, improve audio quality, or move to advanced editing for things like music and sound effects.
-That requires a more comprehensive recording and editing set up that can make expenses add up.
+That requires a more comprehensive recording and editing set up that can make your podcast production expenses add up.

 “One of the most noticeable ways of improving the sound quality of a podcast is to record in an acoustically treated space.
 This can run the gamut from a simple pillow or duvet tent to an entire room treated with acoustic foam or panels,” Muffett explains.
 “If acoustic isolation is needed, construction or recording in a pro recording studio is the next step.
 As you can imagine, costs escalate quickly.”